rtdip/core/docs/blog/posts/rtdip_energy_forecasting.md

 ## Contribute

 RTDIP empowers energy professionals to share solutions, RTDIP welcomes contributions and recognises the importance of sharing code.
-There are multiple sources for weather and metering data crucial to forecasting energy needs, if you have anymore you’d like to add to RTDIP please raise an Issue and contribute.
+There are multiple sources for weather and metering data crucial to forecasting energy needs, if you have anymore you’d like to add to RTDIP please raise a feature request and contribute.